open-science-promoters/RDM-promotion/website_build/content/blog/2018-11-02-a-video-about-open-data-as-a-new-standard.md

 banner : "img/newidea.png"
 ---

-Please send your feedback about the current video (now: v.2)!
+Please send your feedback about the current video (now: v.3)!

 <iframe src="https://widgets.figshare.com/articles/7379942/embed?show_title=1" width="568" height="426" frameborder="0"></iframe>

 # script

 ## Open FAIR data is the new standard

+(actual srt file available on github)

 Research data shall be free, digital, shared and re-usable.
 Only while open it will reach its true potential.